jumphone/www/courses/Programming_I/w01_Linux_Basics/s05_practice.md

+### Important

 <b>
-Note: Please create a new PPT file, document every subsequent step you take with screenshots, save it as a PDF upon completion of all steps, and submit it to the "Weekly Report Assignment" on Moodle by 23:59 this Sunday.
+Please create a new PPT file, document every subsequent step you take with screenshots, save it as a PDF upon completion of all steps, and submit it to the "Weekly Report Assignment" on Moodle by 23:59 this Sunday.
 This is a crucial part of your "General Performance".
 Please ensure timely submission!!!
 </b>

 <br>

 ---------------------

-1. Download & Install Termius
+### 1. Download & Install Termius

 * Local Network: IP address on the board (http://IP:8000)